/ EN

 Grave of Lord Naomasa (First Lord)

-He notably distinguished himself at the Siege of Osaka and was praised by Sanada Yukimura for his valor.
+There is an anecdote that he distinguished himself in the Siege of Osaka and was praised for his fighting skills by Sanada Yukimura.

 He passed away in the Edo clan residence in 1666.